JonThom/2019-grakn-schemae/docs/source/schema_upper_BFO.rst

 :ontology: Basic Formal Ontology v2.0
 :source: `BFO 2.0 OWL <https://raw.githubusercontent.com/BFO-ontology/BFO/v2.0/bfo.owl>`_
 :purl: http://purl.obolibrary.org/obo/BFO_0000024
-:examples: the wall of the cervical and abdominal parts of the esophagus
+:example: the wall of the cervical and abdominal parts of the esophagus
 :notes: in the `diagram <http://ontology.buffalo.edu/bfo/BFO2.png>`_  this is just called fiat object but in the BFO 2.0 user's guide it is referred to as fiat object part
 :Grakn parent: `material-entity`_